-National University launched in 1971 to meet the diverse needs of adults when its founder David Chigos, a retired U.S. Navy lieutenant commander, identified a need for a university education format to serve working adults, including those in the military.
+National University launched in 1971 to meet the diverse needs of adults when its founder David Chigos, a retired U.S. Navy Captain, identified a need for a university education format to serve working adults, including those in the military.
 Since its start, the University has grown to house four schools and two colleges – the College of Letters and Sciences; the Sanford College of Education; the School of Business and Management; the School of Engineering and Computing; the School of Health and Human Services; and the School of Professional Studies.

 The Sanford College of Education, which was renamed in 2015 in honor of renowned philanthropist, T. Denny Sanford, has grown to become among the top ten largest schools of education in the country and confers more education master’s degrees each year than any other California university.
 The College is also ranked second in California and fifth nationally in granting master’s degrees in education to all minorities.
 The Sanford College of Education has earned accreditation by the esteemed National Council for Accreditation of Teacher Education (NCATE) and has produced over 100 county teachers of the year in California.

 “We are honored to receive this recognition from the Classroom of the Future Foundation, which also represents our commitment to leadership in teacher preparation and candidate support services,” said Dr. Judy Mantle, dean of the Sanford College of Education at National University.